-This is the 3-tone discrimination mode designed for coin hunting especially in trashy sites.
-In this mode, the device produces a low, grunt tone for ferrous targets with 0-10 IDs, a low tone for gold and non-ferrous metals with IDs 11-70 and a high tone for non-ferrous metals with IDs 71-99 such as silver, brass and copper.
-By using the TONE BREAK feature, you can adjust the break points of the target response tones on the TARGET ID range.
+In this mode, the device produces a low, grunt tone for iron, a low tone for metals such as gold and foil, and a high tone for metals in "non-ferrous" status such as silver, brass and copper.
 This mode is ideal to use in fields with different types of metals enabling you to search faster with audio discrimination.
+It produces good results for coin hunting in trashy areas.